 Going through a drive-in wash a few times a year, does sound more attractive than hours of back breaking preparation, and applying smelly, toxic paint to your hull.

 Sounds far fetched maybe?
-But it’s happening already – check it out here:
+But it’s happening already.

 Note: This is not meant to be an authoritative technical article on antifouling paints and all the various alternatives to them, nor is it claiming to have covered all of the current developments in this field.